 Homemade Spanish Rice is a great way to round off any type of Mexican style dinner and this one is super versatile.
-We just had it with our amazing Authentic Carnitas.
+We love it with our amazing Authentic Carnitas.

 Ingredients for Easy Spanish Rice:

 Spanish Rice has a few different names such as Mexican rice, red rice, or arroz rojo.
 Regardless of the name the cooking method is the same.
 Rice is sauteed in oil, then tomatoes are added along with broth.
 Additionally, there are always a few common ingredients:

 - Rice – medium or long grain

 - In a large skillet heat the oil on medium-high heat until shimmering

 - Add the diced onion and a pinch of salt.
 Cook for about 30-seconds

 - Add rice and cook until lightly toasted, then add garlic and reduce heat to medium